wkumari/draft-wkumari-dnsop-alt-tld/README.md

    Groups wishing to create new alternative namespaces may create their alternative namespace under a label that names their namespace under the .alt pseudo-TLD.
-The .alt namespace is unmanaged.
-This document does not define a registry or governance model for the .alt namespace.
-Developers, applications and users should not expect unambiguous mappings from names to name resolution mechanisms.
+This document defines neither a registry nor governance model for the .alt namespace, as it is not managed by the IETF or IANA.
+There is no guarantee of unambiguous mappings from names to name resolution mechanisms.
 Mitigation or resolution of collisions that occur under .alt are outside the scope of this document and outside the IETF's remit.
 Users are advised to consider the associated risks when using names under .alt.

    Regardless of the expectations above, names in the .alt pseudo-TLD will leak outside the context in which they are valid.
 Decades of